Tools & calculators

 The benefits aren’t confined to the first year.
 You’ll get these additional complimentary privileges for holding the card, every year:

-There’s no getting around the steep annual fee in the second and subsequent years and the high ongoing purchase interest rate of 19.99% p.a., but holders of black cards don’t usually plan to rack up interest-bearing credit card debt.
+There’s no getting around the steep annual fee and the high ongoing purchase interest rate of 19.99%, but holders of black cards don’t usually plan to rack up interest-bearing credit card debt.

 You also have to be sure that you want QFF points, because there are no options to earn, or transfer to, any other type of reward or airline points.

-...
+. . .
 QFF points collectors who prefer the global acceptance of a Visa card, in contrast to the lower acceptance rate and higher surcharges attracted by an American Express card.
-The substantial bonus points and annual fee waiver make the card particularly attractive in the first year, while regular travellers are likely to consider that the lounge passes, lounge membership and complimentary insurance more than offset the annual fee in subsequent years.
+The substantial bonus points and cashback make the card particularly attractive in the first year, while regular travellers are likely to consider that the lounge passes, lounge membership discount and complimentary insurance more than offset the annual fee in subsequent years.